Home > Australia Blog >

 Financial requirements for Brazilian citizens

 To fulfill the financial requirements for the Australia Visitor Visa, you must provide financial documents such as bank statements, tax returns, audited accounts, and credit card limits from the last three months.
-The closing balance must be at least AUD $5,000 per applicant.
+It's recommended that your bank balance is at least AUD 5,000 per applicant.

 If you have a sponsor for your visitor visa, they also need to meet certain financial requirements.
-They must provide proof of Australian assets, such as a house, car, or business, as well as a bank statement from the last three months with a closing balance of at least AUD $5,000 for one applicant.
+They must provide proof of Australian assets, such as a house, car, or business, and a bank statement from the last three months with a closing balance of at least AUD 5,000 for one applicant.
 Moreover, they should demonstrate either Australian income or overseas tax assessment.

 Australia Sunset Couple